 The charger supplied with your camera most likely requires AC power and will likely not have the DC power input required for solar charging.
 We carry a variety of battery charger cradles available that accept USB input and have been tested to work well.

-Remove your battery and look for the model number on the pack.
+To get the correct camera cradle, identify your battery type and purchase the appropriate model.
+Simply remove your battery and look for the model number on the pack.
 This is typically a short alpha-numeric code.
-Below are examples of the Nikon EN-EL8 and the Canon BP-511 battery types.
+Below are examples of the Canon NB-2LH.

 Yes.
 Camera batteries can be slightly trickier to charge than cell phones.
-We've seen some limited issues where manufacturer batteries will not charge from low-power solar.
 We highly recommend testing your setup before you leave on your trip and contacting us with any questions.^back to top

 On the battery, you'll see a Voltage (typically 3.7 or 7.4 V) and capacity (e.g. 1200 mAh).
 Multiply these numbers together and divide by 1,000 to calculate Watt-hours.
 A 7.4 V, 1200 mAh battery is a 8.9-Watt-hour battery.
 With our 4-Watt solar bags and solar chargers, each Watt-hour of battery capacity takes about 35 minutes to charge in direct sun.
 So an 8.9-Watt-hour battery will take about 5 and a half hours to charge.
-For our 8- and 10-Watt bags, each Watt-hour takes about 18 minutes.
-Our 16-Watt laptop charger will be slightly faster.^back to top
+For our 9- and 10-Watt bags, each Watt-hour takes about 18 minutes.
+Our 17 Watt and 20 Watt laptop chargers will be even faster.^back to top